Nielsen-Kellerman Compliance Statements

 For further information about California's Proposition 65, please visit oehha.ca.gov/prop65/background/p65plain.html.

-Nielsen-Kellerman ("NK") hereby declares that the above-listed products manufactured and or resold by NK (together, the "Products") are, to our knowledge and belief, manufactured without the use of columbite-tantalite (coltan), cassiterite, gold, wolframite and the derivatives tantalum, tin and tungsten ("Conflict Minerals") originating from the Democratic Republic of Congo (the "DRC") and adjoining countries (the "Conflict Region").
+NK hereby declares that the Covered NK Products are, to NK’s knowledge and belief, manufactured without the use of columbite-tantalite (coltan), cassiterite, gold, wolframite and the derivatives tantalum, tin and tungsten ("Conflict Minerals") originating from the Democratic Republic of Congo (the “DRC”) and adjoining countries (the "Conflict Region").

-Nielsen-Kellerman's products are designed and assembled by Nielsen-Kellerman in Boothwyn, Pennsylvania, USA, from component parts, including capacitors, resistors, sensors, microprocessors, displays, circuit boards and injection molded cases.
-Electronics components contain various metals – including tantalum, tin, tungsten and gold – that have the potential to be Conflict Minerals originating from the DRC and adjoining countries sold to perpetuate fighting and human rights abuses.
+The Covered NK Products contain component parts, including capacitors, resistors, sensors, microprocessors, displays, circuit boards and injection molded cases that may contain various metals – including tantalum, tin, tungsten and gold – that have the potential to be Conflict Minerals originating from the DRC and adjoining countries sold to perpetuate fighting and human rights abuses.

 In the U.S., Section 1502 of the 2010 Dodd-Frank Act requires companies to file an annual special disclosure with the U.S. Securities and Exchange Commission beginning in 2014 indicating if their products include metals sourced from the Conflict Region.
-While Nielsen-Kellerman is not required to file disclosures with the SEC, we support the goal of the 2010 Dodd-Frank Act and the related U.S. Securities and Exchange Commission rule that promotes transparency and consumer awareness regarding the use of Conflict Minerals and seeks to cut direct and indirect funding of armed groups engaged in conflict and human rights abuses in the Conflict Region.
+While the NK Companies are not required to file disclosures with the SEC, NK supports the goal of the 2010 Dodd-Frank Act and the related U.S. Securities and Exchange Commission rule that promotes transparency and consumer awareness regarding the use of Conflict Minerals and seeks to cut direct and indirect funding of armed groups engaged in conflict and human rights abuses in the Conflict Region.

-Nielsen-Kellerman does not source any components or materials from the Conflict Region, nor does Nielsen-Kellerman source any Conflict Minerals in their raw state for any purpose whatsoever.
-Furthermore, Nielsen-Kellerman does not knowingly source any components or products containing Conflict Minerals or their derivatives.
-However, while Nielsen-Kellerman takes very seriously its obligation not to support or contribute to the violence and human rights violations associated with the mining of the identified minerals in the Conflict Region, we have no choice but to rely upon the due diligence of our suppliers and distributors to ensure that the metals contained in our component parts do not contain Conflict Minerals.
-Nielsen-Kellerman sources components exclusively from reputable domestic and international distributors and manufacturers, with the great majority being purchased from Arrow Electronics and Avnet Electronics.
+NK does not source any components or materials from the Conflict Region, nor does NK source any Conflict Minerals in their raw state for any purpose whatsoever.
+Furthermore, NK does not knowingly source any components or products containing Conflict Minerals or their derivatives.
+However, while NK takes very seriously its obligation not to support or contribute to the violence and human rights violations associated with the mining of the identified minerals in the Conflict Region, we have no choice but to rely upon the due diligence of our component manufacturers, suppliers and distributors to ensure that the metals contained in our component parts do not contain Conflict Minerals.
+NK sources products and components exclusively from reputable domestic and international distributors and manufacturers, with the great majority of components being purchased from Arrow Electronics and Avnet Electronics.
 We have attached Conflict Minerals Statements from these two suppliers confirming their commitment to work throughout their supply chain to ensure that the specified metals are being sourced only from (1) mines and smelters outside the Conflict Region or (2) mines and smelters within the Conflict Region which have been certified by an independent third party as "conflict free."

 NK is committed to supply chain initiatives and overall corporate social responsibility and sustainability efforts that work towards a conflict-free supply chain.
 We have surveyed the majority of our suppliers to ensure they have a conflict minerals policy in place and require our suppliers to likewise support these efforts and make information on the origin of their product components easily accessible.